 Reflecting Myanmar as a whole, Yangon is filled with religious monuments – you could spend days exploring these alone.
-Most of these are of course Buddhist shrines, but Yangon is also famous for its age-old diversity, and historic churches, Hindu temples, mosques and a synagogue can also be found around the city.
+Most of these are of course Buddhist shrines, but Yangon is also famous for its distinctive diversity, historic churches, Hindu temples, mosques and a synagogue can also be found around the city.

 The Shwedagon Pagoda

 Dominating Yangon’s skyline, the Shwedagon Pagoda is Myanmar’s most sacred religious site; ‘shwe’ means gold in Burmese and ‘Dagon’ is the historical area in which the pagoda is situated.
 The structure contains the relics of four Buddhas (those who have reached enlightenment, or Nirvana) and, regardless of one’s personal beliefs, it is a truly awe-inspiring monument.
 Said to be more than 2500 years old, over the years it has been destroyed by earthquakes and had its treasures pillaged many times, only to be rebuilt; the structure has existed in its current form since 1769.

 Standing on Singuttara Hill to the north of downtown Yangon, the Shwedagon Pagoda is the largest in Myanmar, standing 99 metres tall – it is also plated with 21,841 solid gold bars and has a tip encrusted with thousands of diamonds, rubies and sapphires.
 Shimmering magnificently as it does in the bright sunlight (although it is equally beautiful seen at dusk or lit up at night), its sheer size makes it a stunning sight to behold.
 Rudyard Kipling described it as ‘a golden mystery upheaved itself on the horizon, a beautiful winking wonder that blazed in the sun’.

 For a wider selection of photos, go to our Shwedagon Pagoda Flickr photo album.